susam/dotfiles/docs/macos-setup.md

 --------------------

  1. Go to *System Settings* > *Appearance*.
- 2. Set *Show scroll bars* to *When scrolling*.
+ 2. Set *Show scroll bars* to *Always*.

 ### Notes

 By default, the *Show scroll bars* option is set to *Automatically based on mouse or trackpad*.
 This causes a scroll bar to appear in windows whenever the mouse is connected.
 For example, if *Terminal* is resized to the full width of the desktop and then the mouse is connected, the scroll bar appearing on the right side causes the width of the *Terminal* window to reduce a little.
 Now if the mouse is disconnected, the *Terminal* window no longer spans the whole width of the desktop.
 These problems are avoided by changing this setting such that scroll bars appear only when scrolling.